How to Improve Health Literacy Through Communication Technology

-- Telehealth and telemedicine – Providers must adopt digitally-driven communication platforms that enable the seamless automation of message delivery.
+- Telehealth and telemedicine – Providers must adopt digitally-driven health literacy and communication platforms that enable the seamless automation of message delivery.
 This will help coordinate virtual care, maximize technological investments’ value, save valuable time and resources, and improve patient satisfaction.

-- Mobile health – To improve health literacy, healthcare givers must be ready to deliver care through mobile means.
+- Mobile Health – As one of the strategies to improve health literacy, healthcare givers must be ready to deliver care through mobile means.
 Mobile devices, patient monitoring devices, and other ICT devices greatly help, especially where distance is a barrier to receiving care.

 - Social networks – Social media platforms are powerful tools that providers should leverage to improve both physical and mental health literacy.
 These platforms allow healthcare professionals to communicate health information in ways that healthcare consumers can easily understand.

 - Communication automation – By automating communication and operations, healthcare providers can enable the accessibility and usefulness of healthcare information.
 Automation will not only make it easy for patients to learn how to improve health literacy on their own.
 It will also improve slot utilization, and reduce no-shows.

 - Big data – As the volume of healthcare data grows, providers must use big data to significantly improve patient engagement and health literacy.
 The use of unconventional data can enable an accurate health literacy assessment.
 This can enable effective health promotion.
 Providers can obtain data from sources like social determinants of health to help them strengthen treatment models and also sharpen their strategies to improve health literacy.

 A key way improve health literacy is to recruit a fully-integrated hub that permits effective communication and patient engagement.
 The goal is to pick the right healthcare platform that can handle communication, engagement, and education.